 According to county officials, a temporary permit issued by the Montgomery County Department of Transportation that allowed the market to operate on Elm Street on Sundays was expiring, prompting the location shift.
 The permit allowed the market to move to Elm Street during construction on a nearby parking garage owned by Federal Realty where the market had previously operated.

-But the move also has to do with easing up traffic flow with the pending construction of a major public parking garage at the corner of Bethesda and Woodmont Avenues.
+But the move also has to do with easing up traffic flow with the at the corner of Bethesda and Woodmont Avenues.

 “We don’t want to make things more complicated than they already are with Woodmont closed,” Hartman said.